 How to make traditional rum shrub using citrus fruits, ginger, and dark rum.
 Shrub is a victorian rum liqueur that is delicious sipped neat or used to make sweet cocktails.

 A few weeks ago a friend gave me a small jar of an amber coloured liquid she called ‘Shrub’.
 To me it looked a bit deadly and to be honest I was afraid to smell it let alone taste it.
 Imagine my surprise when just a few days later I screwed the top to discover the sweet aroma of rum sweetened with sugar, citrus, and spices.
-The unusual liqueur had the consistency of a light sugary syrup and tasted like something Victorian ladies might have sipped as a Digestif.
+The unusual liqueur had the consistency of light sugary syrup and tasted like something Victorian ladies might have sipped after dinner.
 I was hooked.

 Since then Shrub has become famous as the drink made by Phillips of Bristol and is a traditional tipple in places like Cornwall, where it’s served with even more rum.
-It has also been discovered by rather trendy bars in both the UK and across the pond where its intense sweet flavour is being used to compliment mixed drinks and cocktails.
+It has also been rediscovered by trendy bars where its intense sweet flavour is being used to compliment mixed drinks and cocktails.

 Makes approx. 1.5 L